June 25, 1798

 The Senate’s new rule provided that less than a quorum could authorize expenses for the sergeant at arms to bring absent members back to the chamber.
 The office of sergeant at arms had recently been created specifically for chasing down absent senators and reluctant witnesses needed for the conduct of Senate business.
 Those senators who had prematurely left town without a sufficient excuse would be required to pay whatever expenses the sergeant at arms incurred in returning them.

-On Independence Day 1798, the Senate used this new rule to call back enough senators to enact one of the most repressive statues in American history.
+On Independence Day 1798, the Senate used this new rule to call back enough senators to enact one of the most repressive statutes in American history.
 The Sedition Act of 1798 reflected growing national hysteria over the possibility of war with France.
 In an effort to silence journalists supporting anti-administration views, the act’s framers provided punishments that included fines and imprisonment for those who publicly criticized Congress or the president.

 More than a dozen journalists were ultimately prosecuted under this statute before it expired in 1801.
 The resulting widespread public anger at the administration of John Adams helped elect Thomas Jefferson president in 1800 and shifted control of the Senate to Jefferson’s Democratic-Republican Party.